List Hygiene - enhancement SERVICES

 (NCOA) National Change of Address (48 month)

-Update your lists with the new addresses of anyone who has moved within the past 48 months.
+Fidelity Data's NCOA service will update your mailing lists with the new addresses of anyone who has moved within the past 48 months.
+Fidelity Data will run your mailing lists against the US Postal Service National Change of Address (NCOA) database going back 4 years

 CASS certification/ DPV / LACS